-Although more adults are misusing marijuana, it is a substance of choice to Americans aged 18 to 25 years.
+Although more adults are misusing marijuana, it is a substance of choice for Americans aged 18 to 25 years.
 6% of high schoolers smoke marijuana on a daily basis.

-Cocaine was originally an anesthesia, until it was discovered that it was highly addictive.
+Cocaine was originally anesthesia until it was discovered that it was highly addictive.
 Cocaine is a common addiction because people who take it tend to experience a feeling of euphoria, and extreme energy levels.

 In 2016, about 6 million Americans said they had used cocaine.
-In 2017, at least 1 million American citizens above the age of 12 claimed they were first time users of cocaine.
+In 2017, at least 1 million American citizens above the age of 12 claimed they were first-time users of cocaine.
 At least 636,000 received treatment.
-Approximately l70,200 Americans died from cocaine overdose in 2017.
+Approximately l70,200 Americans died from a cocaine overdose in 2017.

 Heroin is categorized as an opiate or opioid.
 It is derived from morphine.
 Heroin is a highly addictive street drug because it is cheaper than most prescription opioids.

 In 2015, at least 595,000 American adults reported that they were misusing heroin.
 According to the National Survey on Drug Use and Health, at least 886,000 used heroin in 2016.

 The number of heroin overdose-related deaths from 2010 to 2015 was about 3,036 to 12,989.

 Benzodiazepines are drugs used to treat panic attacks, stress, insomnia, and seizures.
 These drugs help to regulate mood.
 They include drugs such as diazepam (ValiUM), flurazepam Dalmane, Lorazepam (Ativan), Midozolam (Versed), clonazepam (Klonopin), just to mention a few.